ConduceInc/conduce-python-api/doc/source/data-ingest.rst

 Intro to Data Ingest
 ====================

 Visualizing your data in Conduce begins with ingest.
-Ingest is the process translating your data into a format that Conduce understands.
+Ingest is the process of translating your data into a format that Conduce understands.
 Conduce uses entities to define unique objects.
 Entities are ingested into datasets.
 Datasets hold collections of related entities and provide the interface a user needs to connect their data to a visualization renderer.

 Conduce needs a few key pieces of information in order to visualize your data in space and time, those are:

 **Identity**
    Identities distinguish one entity from another.
-An entity exists in Conduce as one more more samples.
+An entity exists in Conduce as one or more samples.
 All samples that describe the same entity share an identity.
 **Location**
-   An entities location describes where in space the entity exists.
+   An entity's location describes where in space the entity exists.
 Locations are defined in units according to the coordinate system in which they are displayed.
 (Latitude and Longitude on a world map.)
 **Time**
    Time defines the moment in time at which the rest of the information describing an entity is valid.